I started snowboarding during the winter of 1987/88 so this season of 2015/16 will mark my 28-year anniversary. Crazy!

 1997/98 - Burton Floater 167cm, Option Free+ 169cm

-The winter I moved to Whistler, BC.
+The autumn of 1997 I moved to Whistler, BC.
 I started out on the Floater and sold it because I wasn't finding it long and stiff enough for the powder I was regularly riding.

 I then bought the Option Free+ 169cm from Evolution Whistler and it was a killer ride.
 Super damp and rock solid board.
 This is yet another board for which I've had no luck finding a photo.